For cPanel & WHM 11.46

-This interface allows you to change Apache’s PHP handlers configuration, PHP version, and enable or disable suEXEC.
+This interface allows you to change Apache’s PHP handlers configuration, PHP version, and enable or disable the suEXEC program.

 Change the default PHP version

-You can define which version of PHP the system uses when Apache serves a
+You can define which version of PHP that the system will use when a visitor to a site on your server encounters a

 To change the default PHP version, select the version of PHP that you wish to use from the Default PHP Version (.php files) menu and click Save New Configuration.

-When you enable suEXEC, Apache runs CGI software as the account owner rather than as the
+When you enable suEXEC, Apache runs CGI software as the user ID of the account owner rather than as the user

 To enable or disable suEXEC, select on or off from the Apache suEXEC menu and click Save New Configuration.

-To test your new configuration, select the Do a dryrun checkbox.
-This feature allows you to verify the new configuration before deployment.
+When you configure these options, to compile and view the PHP configuration file before you use it on your server, select the Do a dryrun checkbox at the bottom of the interface before you click Save New Configuration.
+Use this to check for errors and security flaws before Apache uses this PHP configuration.
 After you click Save New Configuration, click Apply Settings in the following interface to apply the new settings to your PHP configuration.

 Define a PHP handler

-A PHP handler calls the PHP libraries that the system requires to interpret the PHP code.
+A PHP handler calls the PHP libraries that are necessary for the system to interpret the PHP code.
 The handler that you choose determines the libraries that the system accesses.
 You may assign different PHP handlers to different versions of PHP.